dimer116/YOLOv3-for-Particle-Tracking/README.md

 ```python
 python train.py --help
 ```
-to read about the training parameters.
+to read about the training parameters to input them in the terminal.
 To train the model run
 ```python
 python train.py